Shrimahe-16/Audio_Echo_Generator/README.markdown

 2. Connect a USB flash drive with WAV files to the board's USB OTG port
 3. Ensure all jumpers are properly configured for audio operation

-### Software Setup
-1. Clone or download this repository
-2. Open the project in STM32CubeIDE
-3. Build the project and flash to the STM32F407G-DISC1 board
-4. The system is ready for operation after programming

 ## Usage

 ### Playback Control